Lenormand or “Petit Lenormand” is a card-based oracle or divination system.

 People use Tarot, Lenormand, and other such systems in different ways, sometimes for very personal reasons.
 I prefer not to impose my beliefs on others, but in creating a deck and sharing it with people who may be unfamiliar with how to approach this kind of thing, I feel some responsibility to help provide information that can assist others in thinking about, employing, and enjoying them in a positive, productive way.

 The following is not intended to be definitive.
 It’s simply how I approach and use my cards.
-It includes content adapted and extended from some of my instagram and blog posts.

 For me, oracle systems are largely self-reflection tools.
 There’s no “magic” going on here – it’s you and your brain.
 You can get a lot of value out of them when you treat these things as tools supporting your perspective and awareness.
 Think of them as extensions of your own mind: you look at the result and your mind automatically finds patterns.
 You make connections that have meaning for you.
 The cards (or whatever your system of choice uses) are basically acting like a wall to bounce ideas off of so that you can respond to something more concrete than just your own fuzzy thoughts.
 They’re also like mirrors, highlighting things important to you, or reflecting light on angles you haven’t fully considered.
 An external trigger forces you to be more aware of something and to look at it closely, instead of ignoring it.
 By forcing you to interpret something, you must pause to consider what it means to you, and for your situation.